 According to some economists, automation is already erasing white collar jobs from the economy, a process that accelerates in recessions like this one leading to jobless recoveries and an ever-widening hole in the middle of the labour market.
 At the bottom, increasing numbers of people will compete for low status low paid jobs like cleaning and fast-food preparation - things that machines are not yet able to do, or not able to do cheaply enough.
 At the top will be a new creative class of knowledge workers who develop and service the machines on behalf of the capitalists who own them.
 In between, the jobs will be most cost-effectively done by robots.

 None of this is sustainable in a robot economy.
-We need something new.
+Capitalism as we know it is going to have to change.

 Universal Basic Income

 In the context of the robot economy, the case for a universal basic income becomes still more compelling.
 For it is no longer only an idealistic vision of a freer more just society.
 It may also be our best chance for avoiding a nightmare.
-Thus, even conservatives suspicious of dreamy progressives may come on board: we may have to commit to a radical ideal of a better world just to prevent the loss of the modicum of individual freedom and equality we currently have.
+Thus, even conservatives and hard nosed realists suspicious of dreamy lefty utopianism may come on board: committing to radical changes to our social institutions looks much more attractive even to the risk averse once it becomes clear that it is our best hope of preserving the modicum of freedom and prosperity that it has taken us so long to achieve.
 Whether one seeks to transcend capitalism or merely save it, the path lies through something like basic income.

 First, the material abundance being wrought by ever increasing automation makes the affordability and sustainability of a universal basic income more credible.
 The scourge of technological unemployment means that even if being paid a living wage to do nothing does dissuade lots of us from taking jobs and turns us into 'surfer bums', that won't affect the tax base - since there will be few jobs left for humans to do anyway.
 Effects on the work ethic would be irrelevant.

-Second, because the labour market mechanism for transferring claims on economic output from capital to labour has broken down, we will need a new way of providing people with the ability to consume goods, or else we will end up in an economic crisis of under-consumption amidst over-production (such as Marx prophesised).
-In that case even the capitalists who own the machines and the algorithms will be less well-off than they could be, for no matter how cheap their goods and services would be to produce, their profits depend on people being able to afford them.
+Second, because the labour market mechanism for transferring claims on economic output from capital to labour has broken down, we will need a new way of providing people with the ability to consume goods, or else we will end up in an economic crisis of under-consumption amidst potential plenty.
+As J.A.
+Hobson put it in Imperialism:

 As in a debt crisis, an economy will stop spinning and crash to the ground if the distribution of assets becomes too skewed.
 Most modern economists view the economy not as a moral drama in which it makes sense to talk of good and evil or right and wrong, but rather as a complex machine that can produce more or less of what we value depending on how it is set up and maintained.
 Thus, the capitalist way of solving a debt crisis is for the government to compulsorily transfer some assets back from creditors to debtors so that the economy can keep spinning.
 The traditional 'moralistic' way of solving a debt crisis is for creditors to take ownership of their debtors' last assets, themselves, which is why so many of the agrarian economies preceding capitalism were slave societies.
 By this same utilitarian reasoning some version of a basic income - whether funded by corporate taxation, income taxes on the rich, or universal share ownership - seems necessary to transfer purchasing power back to ordinary consumers and prevent capitalism from collapsing into neo-feudalism.